mochi-hpc/mochi-abt-io/README.md

         PKG_CONFIG_PATH=/home/pcarns/working/install/lib/pkgconfig \
         CFLAGS="-g -Wall"

-## Design details
+## Design details: posix engine

 ![abt-io architecture](doc/fig/abt-io-diagram.png)

-abt-io provides Argobots-aware wrappers to common POSIX I/O functions like open(), pwrite(), and close().
-The wrappers behave identically to their POSIX counterparts from a caller's point of view, but internally they delegate blocking I/O system calls to a dedicated Argobots pool.
+The default engine used by abt-io is called "posix".
+When this engine is used, the abt-io wrappers behave identically to their POSIX counterparts from a caller's point of view, but internally they delegate blocking I/O system calls to a dedicated Argobots pool.
 The caller is suspended until the system call completes so that other concurrent ULTs can make progress in the mean time.

 The delegation step is implemented by spawning a new tasklet that coordinates with the calling ULT via an eventual construct.
 The tasklets